jhpark1013/blog/_posts/2022-06-24-days-18-to-26-booting-linux-kernel-on-virtual-machine-debug-logs.markdown

 3. create a deb-pkg -- this failed to make .deb files (I was planning to scp it over)

 4. haven't tried building it on the vm because the storage.
 (I had run out of storage on my image when I tried building it) I've increased the image but it wasn't enough.
 So I need to try increasing it more and build it again (haven't had the chance to this yet)

+Note: I've gotten method 4 to work now.
+Methods 1-2 are still unsolved.
+This post is mostly to document my WIP debug process for method 1.

 Ideally I'd like to work with mbuto or boot from qemu.
 Like, I'd like this command to work
 ```